nirajkb/SDE/docs/architecture/system-architecture.md

 ### 3. Processing Services
 Split the processing into three separate services as per microservices architecture:

 - **Fraud Detection Service**: This is the most complex component.
 Simple checks based on velocity and location.
 We will implement a basic fraud detection using IP analysis, click velocity checks, and user agent validation.
-It's not going to be as sophisticated as real ad platforms, however would catch obvious bot traffic.
+It's not going to be as sophisticated as real ad platforms, but would catch obvious bot traffic.

 - **Billing Service**: Handles the money side of things.
 It calculates costs based on campaign bid amounts and updates advertiser budgets.
 Will use transactions here since we're dealing with financial data.